GITBUG123/Bluejack-Library/README.md

 # Bluejack-Library
-BluejackLibrary.docs is the case that need to be solve and the rest of files is the solution
+BluejackLibrary.docs is case file that need to be solve and the rest of files is the solution